J535D165/CoronaWatchNLExtended/README.md

 **CoronaWatchNL** is collective of researchers and volunteers in The Netherlands.
 We aim to make the reported number on COVID-19 disease in The Netherlands FAIR.
 The project is initiated and maintained by [Utrecht University Research Data Management Support](https://www.uu.nl/en/research/research-data-management) and receives support from [Utrecht University Applied Data Science](https://www.uu.nl/en/research/applied-data-science).

 Help on this project is appreciated.
 We are looking for new graphs, forecasts, and maps.
 Please report issues in the Issue Tracker.
 Want to contribute?
 Please check out the `help wanted` tag in the [Issue Tracker](https://github.com/J535D165/CoronaWatchNL/issues).
-Do you wish to share an application based on these [datasets](/data)?
-Have a look at the [applications folder](https://github.com/J535D165/CoronaWatchNL/tree/master/applications).
+Do you wish to share an application related to these visuals?
+Have a look at the CoronaWatchNL [applications folder](https://github.com/J535D165/CoronaWatchNL/tree/master/applications).

 Please send an email to jonathandebruinos@gmail.com and/or r.voorvaart@uu.nl